All Astronautical Evolution posts in 2017:

 As for the second of Lockheed Martin’s principles: orbital rendezvous and docking is a mature technology thanks to decades of LEO experience; surface rendezvous is still more reliable as a guarantor of crew safety; so the effect of this principle is not to increase safety, but to cut off any opportunities to utilise surface resources for refuelling.
 Given the fact that everyone concerned no doubt has the comparison with Mars Direct at the back of their mind, this effect is presumably not a bug, as the saying goes, but a feature.

-In fact the Mars Base Camp architecture fails to incorporate any of our own six principles listed above, earning Lockheed Martin a score of 0/6.
+In fact the Mars Base Camp architecture fails to incorporate any of our own five principles listed above, earning Lockheed Martin a score of 0 out of 5.

 Please send in comments by e-mail.